China–Iran relations: China and the Islamic Republic of Iran

-In 2016, China and Iran signed a "Comprehensive Strategic Partnership" agreement.
+In 2016, Chinese leader Xi Jinping paid a state visit to Iran, and the two sides announced the establishment of a comprehensive strategic partnership.
+That same year, China and Iran signed a "Comprehensive Strategic Partnership" agreement.
 This partnership focuses on expanding bilateral cooperation across a large number of sectors, including energy, trade, infrastructure, and military ties.
 This is thought to be part of a broader effort meant to strengthen the political and economic relationship between the two countries.
 Both are facing growing pressure from the United States and Western powers.
 The partnership has facilitated China's increasing role in developing Iran's energy infrastructure and investments in various industrial projects in Iran.
 In July 2019, Iran approved visa-free travel for all Chinese citizens, including those in Hong Kong and Macau, with China being one of twelve countries to have direct visa-free access to Iran.
 In June 2020, Iran was one of 53 countries that backed the Hong Kong national security law at the United Nations Human Rights Council.
 The relationship between both countries includes also soft-power and digital diplomacy.